dotlang/language/doc/RFE.md

 NOW: if we call `ch_r` with `nothing` as timeout, it means a peek: return nothing if channel is empty, or return the data if it is there. and peek is immediate by nature, there is no block or timeout.
 q: how can this be done with good performance?
 Let's say I want to: block until the data is read.
 And a normal function call + sleep is not performant.
+`ch_r: fn(timeout: int|nothing -> string|nothing)` nothing as timeout means peek (do not remove)
+`ch_w: fn(data: int|nothing, timeout: int|nothing -> bool)` write nothing to close
+we can add a core fn to sleep (idle) until one of channels are ready.
+q: how to create a new channel?
+`ch_r, ch_w = createChannel(int)` this will create a channel of size?
+1
+we can (have to validate) simulate buffered channel using size 1 but what about size 0? properties of size 0:
+1- if you read and no writer, you will be blocked
+2- if you write and no reader, you will be blocked. for 1, you can peek until there is something there. for 2, you write and peek as long as something is there.
+- another mechanism would be useful: wait for signal so, when I peek on a channel, don't sleep, register something so that the channel will notify me.
+idea: can we have a third function for peek?
+q: with peek we are exposed to concurrency issues. what if I peek something, but then someone else reads it? why not use read with 0 timeout?
+`ch_r: fn(timeout: int -> string|nothing)` 0 as timeout means return immediately
+`ch_w: fn(data: int|nothing, timeout: int -> bool)` write nothing to close
+properties of size 0:
+1- if you read and no writer, you will be blocked
+2- if you write and no reader, you will be blocked. for 1, just read. if no writer, then channel is empty. so you will be waited. for 2, write. but then, how can I make sure it is read? we can use another channel for this. we write, and wait for the other channel. when reader reads, it will send a signal on the other channel.
+q: why do we need to close a channel?
+q: what happens if I close a channel that has data? it makes sense that a closed channel is cleared and empty. so no more data can be read. what happens if you close twice: nothing when happens if you read from closed channel: it is always empty, so reader will give you nothing

-? - Can I treat file/socket/console and all other IOs as channels?
+? - Can I treat file/socket/console and all other IOs as channels? or maybe I can say: everything is a file.

-? - We can use closure to provide encapsulation and privacy.
+? - We can use closure to provide encapsulation and privacy. that is what is used in js.

 ? - Should we make `dispose` more built-in?
 `dispose(x)`